acl-org/emnlp-2023/_pages/participants.md

 For questions about visa letter request, please reach out at  [emnlp2023_visa_help@googlegroups.com](mailto:celine@nus.edu.sg).
 Our dedicated visa assistance team will be in touch to help out with the issues for attending.

 ## Authors

 For those Authors needing to print their posters you can take advantage of an onsite pick up.
 Please note deadlines and express printing charges may apply.
 [Order here](https://www.cma.sg/event/emnlp23/)

-## Airports

-Singapore Changi Airport (SIN) are responsible for the arrival and departure of hundreds of flights every day.
-The distance from Airport to Resorts World Convention Centre is 23.9km.

 ## Visa Requirements